goshante/pocsag-hackrf-tx/README.md

 <br />You are free to use this library in your projects, but only if you credit me and this repository in your project + your repository.

 ## About HackRF transmitter
-<br />This is fully working HackRF FM transmitter.
+This is fully working HackRF FM transmitter.
 The example how to use it you can see in **main.cpp** file.
 Very easy to use.
 You can send any PCM samples, sounds, music and even data in FM moduiation via your HackRF.
 FSK is supported, but only as a PCM samples.
 Works as a queue of chunks in internal thread, you can push new chunks while transmitting, so it's possible to make live streaming software for HackRF with this.
 To use this library you need **libhackrf**, **libusb** and **pthread**.
 It's very easy to build on Windows too!
 I'l help you with this below.
 <br />
 <br />Based on this project, but now my project has almost nothing common with it's origin.
 Deep refactoring was done and almost all code is rewritten.
 Removed most of all C-style code snippets, unused garbage, etc.
 <br />Project link: